 Student Spotlight: Alumna Sophie Foster '20

-Last year, Sophie Foster ’20 was recognized as one of the 100 High School Students America Needs to Know About ™ for her dedication to political activism.
+During her senior year, Sophie Foster ’20 was recognized as one of the 100 High School Students America Needs to Know About ™ for her dedication to political activism.
 Sophie has participated in numerous marches and rallies leading up to the 2020 election and planned activist events on campus.

 During her time at Bentley, she served as co-president and co-founder of WE LEAD and continues to serve her community by being a champion activist for equality and human rights.